 3. Separate weeks into depressing weekdays and party weekends – The “treat yourself” mentality

-Blowing all your money on the weekends because you work this terrible job with these awful people in this dreadful office and you deserve to have a good time on the weekends.
+Blowing all your money on the weekends because you work this terrible job with these awful people in this dreadful office and deserve a good time on the weekends.

 So, you go out and have these fantastic dinners and these fabulous excursions just to reward yourself for getting through another week.

 Before you know it, your entire paycheck is gone, and you throw yourself back into the terrible week come Monday.
-What you do deserve is to make yourself a budget and give up that entitled mentality.
+You deserve to make yourself a budget and give up that entitled mentality.

 INSTEAD: Have fun but be smart.
-Weekends don’t have to be one of those adult behaviors that waste money.
+Weekends don’t have to be an adult behavior that wastes money.
 If you are doing this, stop it.

 After all, Monday still comes.